 In many cases, you can sponsor your partner.
-This is a person you have a "marriage-like relationship" with.
-By this we mean two people who are like a married couple.
+This is a person you have a “marriage-like relationship” with.
+In other words, the two of you are like a married couple.
 Your partner can be the same sex as you or the opposite sex.
 There are many different ways to show that a relationship is marriage-like.
 Get legal advice.

-You may be able to sponsor your parents and grandparents.
-They can also apply for a Super Visa to come to Canada as visitors.
+You may be able to sponsor your parents and grandparents but only a limited number of people can apply each year.
+Parents and grandparents can also apply for a Super Visa to come to Canada as visitors.
 The Super Visa is good for up to 10 years.
 It lets parents and grandparents stay for up to 2 years each visit.

 You can sponsor your children who are under 22 years old if they are not married or living with a partner.
 If they are 22 years or older, you can sponsor them if they are not able to support themselves financially because of a physical or mental condition.
 But you can do this only if you have supported them since before age 22.